 SEPTEMBER 14th (Monday) after breakfast, we will take a short ride to visit the cathedral of Santiago de Compostela that has been the final destination for travelers on “The Way of the Cross” for centuries.
-It is without doubt breathtaking in its size, its architecture and glorious artwork.
+It is without doubt breathtaking in its size, its architecture and its glorious artwork.
 Your ticket and guided tour are included.
 There will be plenty of time for lunch before we depart for O Rosal and a tasting and tour at Altos de Torona, a truly exceptional producer of the Albarino, Paloma de Plata.
+We will taste a selection of their wines at their hilltop vineyard pavilion and enjoy a wonderful array of tapas.
 Later we will journey to the Parador of Baiona where we will enjoy a cocktail hour and wonderful dinner together.
-The Parador is located on its own peninsula just a short walk from town and is one of the finest in all of Spain.
+The Parador is located on its own peninsula just a short walk from town.
+It is one of the finest in all of Spain.

-LUNCH ON YOUR OWN – COCKTAIL HOUR AND DINNER ARE INCLUDED
+TAPAS LUNCH AT THE WINERY– COCKTAIL HOUR AND DINNER ARE INCLUDED

 OVERNIGHT THE PARADOR IN BAIONA

 SEPTEMBER 15th (Tuesday) – After breakfast we have a short ride through the lovely countryside around the Galician estuaries to O Grove.
 A chartered boat will then take us for a visit to one of the bateas (barges) moored in the river.
 You won’t believe the size of the freshly harvested mussels that we will have as an appetizer.
 Upon returning to the dock, we will drive to Restaurant Yayo Daporta, a Michelin starred restaurant in Cambados, for a sumptuous multi-course lunch paired with the sommelier’s choice of regional wines.